 A healthy lifestyle may vary from patient to patient, however, some baseline standards to include in one’s plan may include:

-Drinking in moderation i.e. two or less drinks a day for a man and one drink or less a day for women.
+Drinking in moderation i.e. two or fewer drinks a day for a man and one drink or less a day for women.

 - Practicing a proper diet and exercise regiment.